 Bassist Norman Cook formed Beats International, who had a few hits in the early ’90s before Cook became a full-time remixer and producer as Fatboy Slim.

-Original drummer Hugh Whitaker was imprisoned in 1993 for arson and wounding with intent.
+Original drummer Hugh Whitaker was imprisoned for six years in 1993 for arson and wounding with intent after attacking a former associate with an axe.